Selling Your Home

 Once you're satisfied that offer has met your criteria, you'll want to accept it.
 To ensure that your purchaser won't get cold feet, you'll want a deposit.
-The deposit will be held by your North West Calgary Homes agent and when the deal is closed it will be applied to the commission owed.
+The deposit will be held by your Royal LePage Benchmark - North West agent and when the deal is closed it will be applied to the commission owed.

 OK, chances are it's not a quiet period.
 It will be a time of frenzied packing and reorganization.
 Just remember not to pack anything that you agreed to sell!
 And unless you specifically mentioned certain fixtures, everything must remain in place.